idealparable/BibleQ/HowToRead.md

 This is clearly a nromal figure of speech in their culture for being happier or less afflicted.
 Seen again here:

-<blockquote><span class="bbq">/Ezra 9:8 Now for a little moment grace has been shown from Yahweh our God, to leave us a remnant to escape, and to give us a stake in his holy place, that our God may lighten H215 our eyes, and revive us a little in our bondage.]
+<blockquote><span class="bbq">/Ezra 9:8 Now for a little moment grace has been shown from Yahweh our God, to leave us a remnant to escape, and to give us a stake in his holy place, that our God may lighten H215 our eyes, and revive us a little in our bondage./]

 It may be in view here: